This post was last updated on March 14, 2021 by India

 -

 Stir the buttermilk, egg, and butter mixture into the dry ingredients and mix until combined.
-There shouldn't be too many lumps, but you don't want to over mix the batter.
-Let the batter rest for about 30 minutes.
+Let the batter rest for about 30 minutes (optional but does result in cornbread better texture and taste).

 -

-Once oven has preheated and the batter is ready, carefully grease muffin tins with the butter or lightly spray with the avocado oil.
+Once oven has preheated and the batter is ready, remove the tin or skillet and carefully grease muffin tins with the butter or lightly spray with the avocado oil.
 Fill the muffin tins 3/4 of the way full.
-Bake until tops are golden brown and a fork comes out clean when inserted in the middle, or about 20 - 25 minutes.
-Let muffins cool slightly before popping out and serving.
+If using the skillet, add all the batter.
+Bake until tops are golden brown and a fork comes out clean when inserted in the middle.
+For muffins this will be about 20 - 25 minutes and if using a skillet will be 35 - 45 minutes.
+Let cool slightly before popping out and serving.
 Enjoy!!

 Recipe Notes